blairdrummond/scbursts/README.md

 ## From CRAN

 We don't have the package up yet, but should be easy to do when the time comes.

-## RStudio might have a fancy way too.
-Not sure.

-TODO: Look into this.

 # Manual